 The diagram below demonstrates how Sharpdots will orient the front and back of customer supplied artwork based on a “Head to Head” format. *Please note that for all UV coated jobs, the side labeled “front” or indicated as “page 1” will be UV coated.
 Sides labeled “back” or indicated as “page 2” will not be coated.

 - Accepted file format

-Artwork must be submitted in PDF format.
-Submitting files in any other format may delay your order.
-If you choose Soft Proof, or Hard Proof as a workflow, then you may submit artwork in our accepted native application file formats.
+Print artwork must be submitted in PDF format.
+Submitting files in any other format will delay your order.

 - Catalog Submissions